georgevreilly/georgevreilly.github.io/content/drafts-drafts-drafts/WordleFinder.rst

 4. not match any “present” positions —  ``1:C``, ``4:C``, or ``5:E``

 These constraints narrow the possible choices from the word list.

+The obvious way to solve this with a computer is to codify the constraints provided by previous guess–score pairs and run through the entire list of words to find eligible words.
+But no human solves Wordle by methodically examining thousands of words.
+Instead it's racking your brain for
+“what ends in ``SE`` and has an ``M``?” or
+“I've tried ``A``, ``E``, and ``I``; let's try ``O`` or ``U``,” or “What are the most likely letters left on the keyboard at the bottom?”

+This article will show you how to solve Wordle programmatically.
+It won't help you much in playing Wordle by hand, though you may understand more about the game when you're finished reading.

 Prototyping with Pipes